kataras/iris/README.md

 **Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the iris' router delivers the dynamic value to you.
 Really, path parameters are very cheap.

-**Can have static & parameterized  matches:** With other routers, like http.ServeMux, a requested URL path could match multiple patterns.
+**Only explicit matches:** With other routers, like http.ServeMux, a requested URL path could match multiple patterns.
 Therefore they have some awkward pattern priority rules, like longest match or first registered, first matched.
-By design of this framework, a request can match to a static and parameterized routes at the same time, at any order you register them, the Iris' router is clever enough to understand  the correct route for a request, so don't care just write your wonderful web app.
+By design of this router, a request can only match exactly one or no route.
+As a result, there are also no unintended matches, which makes it great for SEO and improves the user experience.

 **Party of routes:** Combine routes where have same prefix, provide a middleware to this Party, a Party can have other Party too.

 **Compatible:** At the end the Iris is just a middleware which acts like router and a small simply web framework, this means that you can you use it side-by-side with your favorite big and well-tested web framework.
 Iris is fully compatible with the **net/http package.**

-**Multi servers:** Besides the fact that iris has a default main server.
+**Multi server instances:** Besides the fact that iris has a default main server.
 You can declare a new iris using the iris.New() func. example: server1:= iris.New(); server1.Get(....); server1.Listen(":9999")

 ## Startup